robertaicenogle/Data_Analytics/README.md

 # Data_Analytics
-An Introduction to data analytics
+An Introduction to data analytics.

 ## Topics